U.S. Patent Pending · App. № 19/658,620

 George B. Jennings · Founder & Inventor

 Nexus Settlement is offered to qualified institutions through two structures.
-Both transfer full operational control of the protocol to the acquirer.
+The asset being transferred is the patent application, the complete architectural disclosure, and all associated technical documentation.
 No partnerships.
 No active engagements.
-A clean transfer of the IP, executed once, under terms that respect both parties.
+A clean transfer of intellectual property, executed once, under terms that respect both parties.

 A